 Look out for our newsletters in your inbox soon.

 A top winter vacation in Colorado, Telluride is one of the most iconic ski resorts in Colorado, a state known for its superior skiing and snowboarding opportunities.
 This is a great resort to spend a week or more because there is a lot to do onsite and you don’t even need a car to get around and be entertained.
 If you’re the type of person who’s just as excited about the resort lifestyle as the actual slopes, Telluride is an excellent winter destination pick.
-Almost all the lodging options are located in the historic town or in the mid-mountain village, both of which have ski-in, ski-out privileges and are conveniently connected by a gondola.
+Almost all the lodging options are located in the historic town or in the mid-mountain village, both of which have ski-in/ski-out privileges and are conveniently connected by a gondola.

 The state of Wyoming is known for its low population density, but certainly not around Jackson Hole during ski season.
 Jackson Hole Mountain Resort is a top-destination resort that has ideal snow patterns and some of the best winter sports activities in the country.
-You can now catch non-stop flights to Jackson Hole from about a dozen different major cities, making the resort much more accessible than it used to be.
+You can now catch non-stop flights to Jackson Hole from over a dozen different major cities, making the resort much more accessible than it used to be.
 Jackson Hole is known to be a resort for experts and powder fiends, but there are some good slopes for beginners too.
 One popular place to stay is in Teton Village, where you can rent out an affordable condo for a weekend or longer.

 If you’re looking to ski in the Lake Tahoe area, Squaw Valley is the place to visit this winter.
 Although there are quite a few places to ski along the western coast of the United States, the terrain and diversity here are unbeatable.
 You’ll often find some of the best skiers in the world cruising down these slopes and riding up the wide variety of ski lifts at Squaw Valley.
 Keep in mind that this resort typically gets very crowded because of its proximity to the Bay Area and other popular tourist destinations.